istio/istio.io/content/en/news/releases/1.24.x/announcing-1.24/_index.md

 * New `status` messages are now written to a variety of resources, including `Services` and `AuthorizationPolicies`, to help understand the current state of the object.
 * Policies can now be attached directly to `ServiceEntry`s.
 Give it a try with a simplified [egress gateway](https://www.solo.io/blog/egress-gateways-made-easy/)!
 * A brand new, exhaustive, [troubleshooting guide](https://github.com/istio/istio/wiki/Troubleshooting-Istio-Ambient).
 Fortunately, a number of bug fixes in Istio 1.24 makes many of these troubleshooting steps no longer needed!
 * Many bug fixes.
-In particular, edge cases around pods with multiple interfaces, GKE Intranode visibility, IPv4-only clusters, and many more have been improved.
+In particular, edge cases around pods with multiple interfaces, GKE intranode visibility, IPv4-only clusters, and many more issues have been resolved.

 ### Improved retries